 The weather outside is frightful and cold, and many schools are cancelled.
 If you have to go out, bundle up and be careful!
-If you or the kids are suffering from cabin fever, check out these resources.
-Also, if you haven’t done this yet, subscribe to receive Columbus on the Cheap’s emails.
-You’ll get just one email a day with deals, local events, and other great resources.
+If you or the kids are suffering from cabin fever, check out this Big list of snow day activities for kids in Columbus.

 If any level of snow emergency is in effect, please check with the businesses to ensure they are opening before getting on the road.

 Story Time around Columbus: Please verify the story times for your local library using the links provided, as the schedule often changes during the holidays.

 Star Lanes Polaris Snow Day Relief: Star Lanes Polaris usually offers a great Snow Day Relief deal.
 Check the Facebook page on snow days to see if they are offering the same deal this winter!
 From Winter 2018/2019: Bring the kids in on Snow Days from 11 am – 3 pm and they’ll get a free $10 game card with the purchase of lunch, and an XD Dark Ride Ticket for just $5.
 Each table gets a plate of The Point Bar & Grill’s warm, fresh-baked cookies.
 Note: they close during Level 3 Snow Emergencies.

 85+ Indoor Play Places and Activities in Columbus: We’ve gathered over 85 places with indoor play or fun activities in Columbus, including plenty of free and cheap options, including swimming, bowling, play areas, crafts, kids’ museums, and so much more.

 Grab your sled: Sledding hills in Columbus.
 If there’s enough snow and you want to brave the cold, head to one of these hills.